BelmY/wikiSDoR/Setup-OpenWebRX-for-HTTPS.md

-Setup Nginx for HTTPS, then use it as a reverse proxy.
+Setup Nginx for HTTPS on the same host, then use it as a reverse proxy.

 Sample configuration:
 ```